 We understand that corporate financial instability can be challenging, especially when you’ve decided that reorganization may be your only option to re-establish the stability of your company.
 Many consider the act to be a defense against the possibility that the company could go under or be taken over by creditors to whom money is owed.
 By re-organizing the structure of your business, you may be able to improve upon its worth so both stakeholders and creditors have proof that there is value in the business.
 However, before making any decisions it is important to enlist the help of a professional.
 If done incorrectly, financial and operational restructuring may not be effective and can cause more harm than good.

-Financial restructuring involves increasing capital of the business, which may, in turn, even provide relief in bankruptcy if it is organized in your company’s plans to rebuild.
+Financial restructuring involves increasing the capital of the business, which may, in turn, even provide relief in bankruptcy if it is organized in your company’s plans to rebuild.
 There are many ways to strategize in order to identify the best moves for the company and secure loans with your lenders.
 This may partially be determined by the assets of your company and their worth.

 Meanwhile, operational restructuring involves making changes in how the company is run―possibly by acquiring or merging with another business and working together with its executives and employees.
 It may alternatively mean cutting certain areas of the business that are no longer profitable in an effort to save money on expenses that do not have a good rate of return.
 You may also want to reorganize positions within the company or add new leaders.
 Operational restructuring can alter various aspects of the business, such as departments, day-to-day processes, office locations, and even the computer systems, or ownership and CEO.

 A federal law, entitled the Companies’ Creditors Arrangement Act, protects businesses from creditors to whom they owe more than $5 million for a short period.
-As a result, business will have the opportunity to restructure, both operationally and financially, without worrying about a potential foreclosure, bankruptcy, or asset seizure.
+As a result, businesses will have the opportunity to restructure, both operationally and financially, without worrying about a potential foreclosure, bankruptcy, or asset seizure.

 The outcome of corporate restructuring in Ottawa can range from selling the business and merging with another, to being bought out and selling assets.
 Your company may also continue to operate while filing for bankruptcy, if needed.